-Whether it is a new or an existing Tableau deployment, large organizations with dedicated business intelligence teams or smaller ones with one of a few developers – we all face similar opportunities and challenges that impact adoption and ultimately the impact that can be achieved.
+Whether it’s a new or an existing Tableau deployment, large organizations with dedicated teams or smaller ones with a single developer – we all face similar challenges that impact adoption and overall perception of Tableau.
 Here are three strategies that can help you own your Tableau deployment for your organization, instead of it owning you.

 Standardize for your organization, today

-If Tableau is new to your organization or there has not been a centralized approach to adoption, it is possible that there is no standard for dashboard look and feel or thoughtful organization of published products.
+If Tableau is new to your organization or there has not been a centralized approach, it is possible that there is no standard for dashboard look and feel or thoughtful organization of published products.
 The sooner organizational best practices can be established for both workbooks and data sources, the better.

 Creating a new dashboard?
 Publishing a new view?
 Host a virtual training and walk the target audience through key features of your dashboard.
 It is best to do this when users have access and can trigger actions and manipulate the filters or parameters themselves.
 Periodically, you can offer the same virtual courtesy to new viewers as the access expands, which can also serve as a proactive refresher for the existing user base.